 How to Apply for a Canadian Visitor Visa Properly?

-Step 1: Check If You Qualify for a Visitor Visa
+Step 1: Check If You Qualify

-Step 2: Collect All the Required Documents
+Step 2: Collect All Required Documents

-Step 3: Open an Online Account with IRCC
+Step 3: Open an Online Account With IRCC

 Step 4: Fill Out the Forms and Upload Documents

-Step 6: Visit a Center to Give Your Biometrics
+Step 6: Give Your Biometrics

-Step 7: Wait for the Visa to Be Processed
+Step 7: Wait for Processing

 Step 8: Send Your Passport for Visa Stamping

-Step 9: Get Ready to Travel to Canada
+Step 9: Get Ready to Travel

 How to Write a Strong Purpose of Visit Letter for a Canada Visitor Visa?